Branch / Region

 Describe your first black belt grading, and what it took to get you there?

 Then the Grading started.
-I joined the general warm up, which was good cause it calmed my nerves.
+I joined the general warm up, which was good because it calmed my nerves.
 Then the 4 other black belt applicants and myself were kicked out of the hall while the rest of the Grading continued.
 At various times, friends and family came out to see how I was and offer hugs and words of encouragement.
 And quite a few Black Belts I had been training with kept me company over the hour I was waiting, namely Pete, Obi, Dan, Marty, Adam and Troy.
 One time, my Instructor – Chief Instructor Brett, came out, took one look at me, smiled, and said “You’ll be right mate.
 You’re so ready”.
 And that was it.
 I knew it would be ok.
-Once the Grading started, I really didn’t think of much, other than “break that board… kick higher… tense in that pattern… c’mon, everyone’s watching you !”
+Once the Grading started, I really didn’t think of much, other than “break that board… kick higher… tense in that pattern… c’mon, everyone’s watching you!”
 I broke every board first time, except for that darned spinning heel kick.
 Apparently you have to spin fast!!!
 So after words of wisdom from the holder – Chief Instructor Lachlan, I spun fast and wouldn’t you know it… the board broke.
 Hooray!
 That spinning heel kick break was my nemesis, and now it was over.
 Only 13 hours of sparring to go, and I would be finished.
 Well, maybe not 13 hours, but it sure felt like it!
 So I was very tired, very happy and very proud about an hour later – the Master wrapped my new belt around my waist (suffocating me in the process!), shook my hand and posed for a photo.
 Then I went straight to Instructor Brett for the approving smile, bow and handshake.
 What a moment!
 The emotions were running high, and I couldn’t wait to hug my family and jump around.
 A lot!
 We took a lot of photos – one of which has my Dad in it, and he passed away the following year – I will always treasure the thought of him watching me on that day.
-The celebratory lunch, dinner and breakfast the next morning was wonderful, and it was one of the most special achievements in my life.
+The celebratory lunch, dinner and breakfast the next morning were wonderful, and this achievement was one of the most special events in my life.

 How often do you train?
 In Taekwondo?
 Gym? etc